gianlucatruda/richify/README.md

-# Richify: Markdown Live Renderer
+# Richify.py: Markdown Live Renderer

 A real-time Markdown rendering tool that supports streaming input.
 Built with Rich and designed to run with uv.